lfierro/pachyderm-vid2frames-demo/tutorial/tutorial.md

 ```

 # Create frames pipeline
-Now that you have videos to be processed checked into the *videos* repo, you can create the *frames* pipeline.
+Now that you have the videos to be processed checked into the *videos* repo, you can create the *frames* pipeline.
 ```
 pachctl create pipeline -f https://raw.githubusercontent.com/lfierro/pachyderm-vid2frames-demo/master/frame-extract.json
 ```

 This command uses the pipeline specification *frame-extract.json* defined in this GitHub repository.

-And, upon running this command, a job that executes the pipeline for the videos in the *videos* repo will begin.
+And, upon running the command, a job that executes the pipeline for the videos in the *videos* repo will begin.
 You can see its status by running:
 ```
 pachctl list job
 ```